naomi-henderson/naomi-henderson.github.io/pages/tutorial1.md

 <p align="center"><img src="/assets/SpawnerOptions.png" width="500"></p>

 -------------
 - Step 3.
 Wait. for. it.
 A JupyterHub environment should eventually show up.
+Congratulations!
+You are on Google Cloud.

 -------------
 - Step 4.
-This is JupyterHub - there is only one kernel - `Python 3`, but you can `conda/pip install` other packages.
+Note that there is only one kernel - `Python 3`, but you can `conda/pip install` other packages.
 The tutorials do not require any other packages.
+Open a terminal and enter a few `unix` commands (`pwd`, `ls`, `whoami`).

 -------------
 - Step 5.
-Next you can download some short tutorials, using either the notebook (put ! at the beginning of the line) or a terminal:
+Next you can download some short tutorials in this terminal.

 ```
 wget http://haden.ldeo.columbia.edu/notebooks/tutorial-Intake.ipynb
 wget http://haden.ldeo.columbia.edu/notebooks/tutorial-noIntake.ipynb
 ```
 -------------
-- Step 5.
+- Step 6.
 Start working through either tutorial.

 -------------
-- Step 6. **IMPORTANT:** When you are finished, go to >File >Hub Control Panel >Stop My Server >Logout (upper righthand corner)
+- Step 7. **IMPORTANT:** When you are finished, go to >File >Hub Control Panel >Stop My Server >Logout (upper righthand corner)